waltligon/orangefs/doc/coding/developer-guidelines.md

 functionality with a linked list for now just to get your program working and then come back later and plug in a hash table implementation.
 This is only possible with a good abstraction, however.
-If your first interface has functions such as "add\_to\_head" or "create\_new\_list" that pass around pointers to lists, then it will of course be difficult to change this interface to use a hash table.
-It would be better to use functions such as "store\_item" or "create\_new\_container" and use opaque types to keep up with your data structure.
+If your first interface has functions such as “add\_to\_head” or “create\_new\_list” that pass around pointers to lists, then it will of course be difficult to change this interface to use a hash table.
+It would be better to use functions such as “store\_item” or “create\_new\_container” and use opaque types to keep up with your data structure.

 #### Function pointers